Patron – Uncle “Moogy” Major Sumner AM

 He is a Senior Elder of the Ngarrindjerri people, one of the most highly respected Elders in Australia and has been Jamie’s Cultural Elder for the past 16 years.
 Uncle Moogy is a Director of Talkingjeri Aboriginal Corporation, sits on the International Indigenous Repatriation Committee and is the driving force behind Ringbalin, an annual ceremony since 2010 that dances the spirit back into the Murray River.
 Uncle Moogy has been working with local, national and international communities for over 30 years and was appointed a Merit of the Order of Australia in 2014 for his significant service to Indigenous communities in South Australia.

-Jamie is a Gunnai Man and Peek Whuurrung descendant.
+Jamie is a Senior Cultural Knowledge Holder for his Gunnai and Peek Whuurrung/Maara Communities.

 John is Giraewurrung Man with his grandfather being the highly respected Gunditjmara Elder, Uncle Henry “Banjo” Clarke.